tudo-aqua/stars/HACKING.md

 ### `publish-conventions`

-The publish conventions handle publication of artifacts via Maven Central.
+The publish-conventions handle publication of artifacts via Maven Central.
 Most of the process is automated, but each module must provide a name and description for the generated POM file.
 This is done using the (custom) `MavenMetadata`
 extension: